General Intelligence Service (Sudan): Republic of Sudan (1985–2019)

 From 1989 onward, Sudan's military intelligence apparatus was reorganised and greatly expanded under President Omar al-Bashir's Islamist regime.
-The junta, called the Revolutionary Command Council for National Salvation, immediately imposed emergency rule and created a parallel Islamist security organisation commonly known as Islamic Security or Security of the Revolution.
-This organisation, led by an NIF cadre on the RCC, was given a mandate to "protect the revolution", effectively acting as a secret police with authority above other law enforcement.
+The junta, called the Revolutionary Command Council for National Salvation (RCCNS), immediately imposed emergency rule and created a parallel Islamist security organisation commonly known as Islamic Security or Security of the Revolution.
+This organisation, led by an NIF cadre on the RCCNS, was given a mandate to "protect the revolution", effectively acting as a secret police with authority above other law enforcement.
 It served as a watchdog over the regular armed forces and police, guarding against internal plots, and was infamous for indiscriminate arrests and torture in clandestine "ghost houses".
 During the early 1990s, government surveillance intensified dramatically: civilians suspected of dissidence were harassed, church services were monitored, the press was censored, and neighborhood "popular committees" even used control of ration cards to spy on households.
 These years saw the rise of Sudan's modern mukhabarat (intelligence) state.

 Formally, Bashir's regime introduced new legislation to legitimise its security apparatus.
 A National Security Act of 1990 established the post-coup national security system.
 This was followed by the National Security Act of 1995, which granted extraordinarily broad powers to the intelligence agencies, including preventive detention of suspects for up to six months without charge and near-total immunity for security officers.
 Detainees had no right to judicial review or appeal under this lawredress.org.
 These Acts laid the legal foundation for an intelligence organisation that was both powerful and shielded from accountability.